 Pulse Secure recommends to change the configuration of the server and client to use machine authentication via certificate instead of the machine credential method.

-If this is not desired (for example, a large percentage of the user base is using Windows 7 versus Windows 8 / Windows 10), an alternative solution is to follow the Microsoft KB
+If this is not desired (for example, a large percentage of the user base is using Windows 7 versus Windows 8 / Windows 10), an alternative solution is to do the following on the client systems.